-These include Lego club, Sporting activities, bike riding, chess, and reading, all of which are supervised by teachers.
+These include STEM club, sporting activities, bike riding, and reading or craft in the resource centre, all of which are supervised by teachers.

-Book week celebrations, Harmony Day/Anti-bullying assemblies and Reconciliation & NAIDOC week are all annual events the school regularly participates in.
+Book Week celebrations, Harmony Day/Anti-bullying assemblies and Reconciliation & NAIDOC week are all annual events the school regularly participates in.